DarkShadowGithubOfficial/particle-burst/README.md

 # particle-burst
-Particle Burst is my first project on GitHub!
-It's a simple enough project.
-Just click the button for a burst of color in a random area of the screen.
+Particle Background is my first project on github, and it creates a cool effect in the background.